Dieterbe/dieterblog/content/posts/fair-source.md

 2) more than 2 years ago: it is now MIT licensed. (or Apache2, when applicable)

 While after 2 years, it is clearly open source, the non-compete clause in option 1 is not compatible with the set of terms set forth by Open Source.  (such a license is often referred to as "Source Available")
-I think this is very clever approach, but I think it's not all that useful to compare it to Open Source.
-Instead, we should consider this to be an alternative to Open Core:
+I think this is very clever approach, but I think it's not all that useful to compare Fair Source to Open Source.
+It has a certain symmetry to Open Core:
 * In an Open Core product, you have a "scoped core": a core built from open source code which is surrounded by specifically scoped pieces from proprietary code, for a indeterminate, but usually many-year or perpetual timeframe
 * With Fair Source, you have a "timed core": the open source core is all the code that's more than 2 years old, and the proprietary bits are the most recent developments (regardless which scope they belong to).

 Open Core and Fair Source both try to balance open source with business interests: both have an open source component to attract a community, and a proprietary shell to make a business more viable.
 Fair Source is a licensing choice that's only relevant to business, not individuals.
 How many business monetize pure Open Source software?
 I can count them on one hand.
 The vast majority go for something like Open Core.
 This is why the comparison with Open Core makes much more sense.

-As a customer, the question is: which is more tolerable? proprietary features or a proprietary 2-years worth of product developments?

-**A lot of the criticisms of Fair Source suddenly become a lot more palatable when you consider it an alternative to Open Core, where the proprietary parts are typically completely closed off.**
+**A lot of the criticisms of Fair Source suddenly become a lot more palatable when you consider it an alternative to Open Core.**

+As a customer, which is more tolerable? proprietary features or a proprietary 2-years worth of product developments?
+I don't think it matters nearly as much as some of the advantages Fair Source has over Open Core:

+- Users can view, modify and distribute (but not commercialize) the proprietary code. (with Open Core, you only get the binaries)
+- It follows then, that the project can use a single repository and single license (with Open Core, there are multiple repositories involved)

-You can also devise hybrid approaches, e.g.:
+Note that you can also devise hybrid approaches, and turn some of these assymetries into symmetries.
+Here are some ideas:

 * a Fair Source core and Closed Source shell. (more defensive than Open Core or Fair Source seperately). (e.g. [PowerSync does this](https://www.powersync.com/legal/overview))
 * an Open Source core, with Fair Source shell. (more open than Open Core or Fair Source seperately).
+* Open Core, with Source Available shell (users can view, modify and distribute the code but not commercialize it).
+I would like to see this.
+This would be the "true" symmetrical counterpart to Fair Source.
+It would also allow to put all code in the same repository.
 * etc.